vivolm/Paperverse/README.md

 ```

 ### **How to Run**
-1. Ensure your webcam is connected.
-2. Place a yellow Post-It note in the camera's view.
+1. Ensure your webcam is connected and the projection is in frame (Note: There should be a clear visual distinction from the projection area to the rest of the captured area).
-3. Run the Python script:
+2. Run the Python script:
    ```bash
    python postitDetection.py
    ```
-4. Start drawing on the Post-It.
-The program will automatically detect when you stop drawing and save the image.
+3. Start drawing on the Post-It (with a red marker).
+The program will automatically detect it as soon as you place it in the projection area and save the image.
-5. Press `c` to reset and allow for new drawings without restarting the program.
+4. Press `c` to reset and allow for new drawings without restarting the program.
-6. Press `q` to quit the program.
+5. Press `q` to quit the program.

 ### **Key Features**
 - **Post-It Detection**: Automatically detects a yellow Post-It note and aligns it even if tilted.
-- **Drawing Detection**: Monitors drawing activity and saves the image only when movement stops.
+- **Drawing Detection**: Monitors activity and saves the image when a postit is detected.
 - **Shared Directory**: Saves the cropped image into a shared folder (`shared/`).
 - **Notification File**: Creates a text file `shared/ready_for_svg.txt` with the path of the new image for the SVG conversion program.